raspberrypilearning/hardware-guide/networking.md

 ![](images/ethernet-cable.png)

-Once you have plugged the Ethernet cable into the Raspberry Pi and the other end into an access point, your Raspberry Pi will automatically connect to the network
+Once you have plugged the Ethernet cable into the Raspberry Pi and the other end into an access point, your Raspberry Pi will automatically connect to the network.

 ## Connecting via WiFi